Burlington-Edison High School, Burlington WA

 Flat and fast rural course through the Skagit Valley.
 The marathon is a Boston qualifier with a certification course number of USATF # WA21009RMB.
 The half marathon is also certified with a course number of USATF # WA19017RMB.
 The race start is on Victoria Street on the south side of Burlington Edison High School.

 Start on Victoria Street just west of the gym and make a left on Norris street.
 Continue under I-5, go straight at the stop sign, and after about 1 mile take a right on Pulver.
 Go straight through the next stop sign at Josh Wilson and then make a left on Maiben.
 Right on Avon-Allen, then a left on Benson.
 After about a mile and a half the full marathon turns off to the right (North) on Thomas road.
 The half continues about three quarters of a mile to a turnaround point and returns via the same route.
-The full marathoners will follow Thomas road north to a turnaround point at Sunset Road, return south on Thomas, turn right (west) on Field road, right (north) on Church road to a turnaround point at Farm to Market road and return to Thomas road.
-Runners will turn right (south) on Thomas, turn right (west) on Benson and continue straight across Allen west onto T-Loop Rd to a turn-around point.
-After you turn around you will follow the course back on T-Loop, Benson all the way to Avon-Allen and continue to backtrack the route you came out.
-When you get back to the starting line, you will make a left and run between the gym and track and onto the track.

 The course will be open for 6 hours.
 All participants must finish the race in 6 hours.
 Runners and walkers who have not finished by 2:15 pm will be responsible for their own safety.
-Participants receiving support from bicyclists, unregistered runners or unofficial vehicles will be disqualified.

 There will be full-service aid stations located along the course.
 There will also be water stations near miles 12 and 18 at the last two full marathon turnaround points.
-The full-service aid stations will be staffed by local cross-country teams.
-Water, FLUID Performance sports drink, and Honey Stinger Gels will be available at these aid stations.

-We will have porta potties along the
+We will have porta potties along the course, located adjacent to the aid stations.

 Course Map